Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Today, Ancient Corinth is one of Greece’s most important archaeological sites.
 It is here that St. Paul preached to the people of Corinth in AD 51-52, an experience which later inspired him to write the New Testament books of the First Corinthians and Second Corinthians, often quoted parts of the Bible.

 The most important monument in Ancient Corinth is the Doric Temple of Apollo, which overlooks the site from its small mound.
-The temple was built around 540 BCE and today, only seven of the limestone columns remain.
+The temple was built around 540 BCE, and today, only seven of the limestone columns remain.

 The Archaeological Museum of Ancient Corinth has three display rooms and a large courtyard.
-Exhibits are labeled in both Greek and English and help you make sense of what you see around you.
+Exhibits are labelled in both Greek and English and help you make sense of what you see around you.
 The entrance ticket to the site is also valid for the museum.

-• Where to Stay in Corinth
+Where to Stay in Corinth

 Kalavryta